 In June 2016 a perfect storm of ‘interests’ managed to convince the British people to vote to Leave the EU.
 Among those ‘interests’ was “big sugar.”

-There are only two big players in the UK sugar industry.
-British Sugar uses beet in its production process and EU (mostly British) suppliers and thus manufactures its commodity tariff free.
+There are two big players in the UK sugar industry.
+British Sugar, which produces 55% of our domestically produced sweet stuff, uses beet in its production process and EU (mostly British) suppliers and thus manufactures its commodity tariff free.
 Tate and Lyle Sugars is a cane importer and is thus obliged to pay tariffs on imports.
 Unsurprisingly, the company has been opposed to British membership of the Union from the very start.

 During decades of hostility to the EU/EEC, Tate and Lyle managed to make friends in some very high places and one in particular.
 Prior to becoming an MP Brexit Secretary David Davis worked for the company for 17 years and was actively engaged in lobbying against the then EEC tariff.
 During the 2016 referendum Tate and Lyle Sugars was one of the few big companies to support Leave and this year sponsored the Brexit heavy Conservative Party Conference, a move branded ‘disgraceful’ by British farmers